BostjanBegelj/BB-Tbaytel/docs/as-built/00_Tbaytel_Snowflake_Executive_Summary.md

 - **Provision the Tbaytel Snowflake account** (Business Critical, Canada Central) — everything else follows from this.
 - **Tbaytel corporate network ranges** — required before the network security policy can be switched on; today it holds a safe placeholder and is intentionally inactive.
 - **Private Link endpoint details** — the private-connectivity approach is decided; the specific endpoints are configured on the client account, after which public access is closed off.
-- **Disaster-recovery posture** — a decision is still open between next-business-day rebuild and active replication, complicated by there being a single Canadian Azure region.
 - **Data-quality service (antFarm)** — the production service needs the billed account to run; it is currently stubbed so the pipeline and gate work end to end in the meantime.
 - **Gold data model** — the Gold refresh step is a placeholder until the target Gold model is defined (to be built with Dynamic Tables or dbt).
-- **Occupational Health data** — this special-category (health) data is deliberately walled off (role and schema exist, no access, no data) pending sign-off from Tbaytel's privacy function.

 ---